 Petey and VANilla

 Since I’m planning on putting my travels across the USA on hold until my dad can get out of the hospital, I have decided to take the scenic way home.
 After greeting my aunt and uncle, picking up new and improved VANilla, and giving Petey lots of hugs and kisses, we headed toward the Coronado Trail.

 VANilla, with new front and rear brakes, an oil change, and improved headlights was ready to go.
-I’m so lucky VANilla got its face lift in Tucson (where Uncle Mike used to be a car dealer)…parts at cost and $20 per hour for labor…it’s going to be painful to pay regular prices for car maintenance in the future!
+I’m so lucky VANilla got its face lift in Tucson (where Uncle Mike used to be a car dealer).
+VANilla’s parts were at cost and it was $20 per hour for labor.
+It’s going to be painful to pay regular prices for car maintenance in the future!
 As for Petey, while he was happy to see me and instantly became my shadow, I’m quite certain he got spoiled rotten at my aunt and uncle’s.
-I suspect Chance and Emma, the resident cats were happy to see him go!
+Though, I suspect Chance and Emma, the resident cats were happy to see him go!

 On the Way to Clifton

 We spent the rest of Tuesday afternoon driving to Clifton, AZ, the start of my next scenic drive on the Coronado Trail.
 VANilla’s gas tank was about two thirds full when we left Tucson.
 The drive across I-10 to 191 was rather remote.
 I passed through Safford, some 40 miles south of Clifton, expecting Clifton to have a service station given it is home to one of the world’s largest open-pit copper mines.
 As I continued on through desert like prairie land surrounded by mountains, I selected the “Points of Interest” button on Gina (my GPS), and discovered the closest fuel was in Safford.